Zero tolerance for failure under package of tough NHS reforms

 The extensive package of reforms, developed together with government, will empower all leaders working in the NHS and it will give them the tools they need to provide the best possible services for our patients.

-The NHS Oversight Framework which sets out how trusts and integrated care boards are best monitored – will be updated by the next financial year to ensure performance is properly scrutinised.
+The NHS Oversight Framework, which sets out how trusts and integrated care boards are best monitored, will be updated by the next financial year to ensure performance is properly scrutinised.

 Deep dives into poorly performing trusts will be carried out by the government and NHS England to identify the most pressing issues and how they can be resolved.

-Louise Ansari, Chief Executive of Healthwatch England:
+Louise Ansari, Chief Executive of Healthwatch England, said:

 People value the hard work of NHS staff, but it’s frustrating when services fail to operate effectively.
 So, a fresh approach to improving NHS performance is welcome.